-As shown by the climate change scenarios published by the Federal Office for the Environment (Swiss Climate Change Scenarios CH2018), Switzerland will be particularly badly hit by the consequences of climate change.
+As confirmed by the climate change scenarios published by the Federal Office for the Environment, climate change will substantially affect future climatic conditions in Switzerland (Swiss Climate Change Scenarios CH2018).
 Because of changes to the distribution of rainfall (less rain in summer) and the general decline in run-off on the one hand, and a possible increase in extreme weather events with high rainfall volumes and the resulting increase in soil erosion on the other, climate change will have a particularly strong impact on the water management sector.
 This could have a negative financial impact on Axpo as the largest Swiss producer of hydro power.